This is a Privacy Notice – also known as a Fair Processing Notice.

 Refusing or withdrawing consent

-The possible consequences of refusing consent should be fully explained to the patient at the time of refusal.
+If a patient wishes to withdraw consent and would like their records that we hold to be destroyed, a request can be made to our Data Protection Officer.
+The possible consequences of withdrawing consent should be fully explained to the patient at the time of withdrawal.

-In those instances where the legal basis for sharing of confidential personal information relies on the patient’s explicit or implied consent, then the patient has the right at any time to refuse their consent to the information sharing, or to withdraw their consent previously given.
+In those instances where the legal basis for sharing confidential personal information relies on the patient’s explicit or implied consent, then the patient has the right at any time to refuse their consent to the information sharing or to withdraw their consent previously given.

 In instances where the legal basis for sharing information without consent relies on HRA CAG authorisation under Section 251 of the NHS Act 2006, then the patient has the right to register their objection to the disclosure, and the CCG via Local Care Direct is obliged to respect that objection.